YongceLi/interactive-decision-support-system/dataset_builder/README.md

 ## Overview

-This module fetches vehicle listings from California across all 2,479 make/model combinations found in `safety_data.db` and stores them in a fast, queryable SQLite database.
+This module fetches vehicle listings from California's Bay Area (zip codes listed in `bay_area_zip.csv`) across all 2,479 make/model combinations found in `safety_data.db` and stores them in a fast, queryable SQLite database.

 ## Why SQLite?